ccarvalho-eng/helix/README.md

   - Last-write-wins: concurrent edits may overwrite each other
   - No queuing: edits made while disconnected are lost and not replayed on reconnect
   - No state resync: reconnecting clients do not receive missed changes
+  - No granular access control: assume all connected users with the link can edit
   - Recommendation: coordinate edits or duplicate flows to avoid unintended overwrites
 - Sessions are managed by Elixir GenServers
 - Export diagrams as PNG images